2.20 CONTRACT ADMINISTRATION

 NOTE: In these situations, the contractor will be responsible to initiate and provide a storm water permit for their operations in that area.

 2.27 "CONTRACT QUANTITY AGREEMENT" ‑ FORM 830230

 A contractor may request final payment for an item based on contract quantities.
 When a contract quantity request is received from a contractor, the project engineer shall verify that items included on the request are not items to be paid as contract quantity by Specification 1109.01.
 If there are no contractual conflicts, the project engineer will prepare a "Contract Quantity Agreement" (Form 830230) and submit the form to the signature drawer in Doc Express to be signed by the contractor and project engineer.
 If the contract does not have a signature drawer, Form 830230 may be signed electronically and submitted to the “Contract Documents” drawer in Doc Express.

 2.28 RETAINED FUNDS

 Retained funds held by the Contracting Authority are for the purpose of satisfying 573 Claims.
-The term, "573 Claim", originates from Chapter 573 of the Code of Iowa that addresses claims on government contracts.
-Persons or companies may file a "573 Claim" with the Office of Finance for unpaid labor and/or materials.
+The term, “573 Claim”, originates from Chapter 573 of the Code of Iowa that addresses claims on government contracts.
+Persons or companies may file a “573 Claim” with the Finance Bureau for unpaid labor and/or materials.